icaven/glm/readme.md

 - Added support of -Weverything with Clang #646
 - Improved exponential funtion test coverage
 - Enabled warnings as error with Clang unit tests
-- Canan package is an external repository: https://github.com/bincrafters/conan-glm
+- Conan package is an external repository: https://github.com/bincrafters/conan-glm
+- Clarify quat_cast documentation, applying on pure rotation matrices #759

 #### Fixes:
 - Removed doxygen references to GTC_half_float which was removed in 0.9.4